paulw11/Seam3/README.md

 - SMStoreDidStartSyncOperationNotification
 - SMStoreDidFinishSyncOperationNotification

+If an error occurred during the sync operation, then the `userInfo` property of the `SMStoreDidFinishSyncOperationNotification` notification will contain an `Error` object for the key `SMStore.SMStoreErrorDomain`

 #### Conflict Resolution Policies
 In case of any sync conflicts, Seam exposes 3 conflict resolution policies.